-The Financial Supervisory Authority, the Finnish Competition and Consumer Authority and the Federation of Finnish Financial Services each appoint one Supervisory Board Member and Deputy Member.
+The Financial Supervisory Authority, the Finnish Competition and Consumer Authority and Finance Finland (FFI) each appoint one Supervisory Board Member and Deputy Member.
 In addition, these Signatories may together invite Board Members who represent the Ministries covering the sphere of operation of FINE.

 Art.
 3 Executive Committees

-FINE has separate Executive Committees for the specific issues in insurance, banking and securities.
+FINE has separate Executive Committees for the specific issues in insurance, banking and investments.